 Distance from Trailhead: 10.4 miles (one way)

 Ending/Highest Elevation: 4,616-ft.

 Elevation Gain: -3,408-ft.

 Reach a junction at 3.8 miles and turn right on the trail descending toward Alp Plavna and Tarasp-Fontana.
-The trail straight ahead leads to Fuorcla Val dal Botsch to Il Fuorn.
+The trail straight ahead leads to Fuorcla Val dal Botsch and Il Fuorn.
 If you look carefully, you can see the trail to the right of the head of the valley climbing very steeply up scree-covered slopes to Fuorcla Val dal Botsch, a saddle in the ridge between Piz Murters and Piz dal Botsch.

-Soon the trail curves to the north, descending on moderate grades along the right (east) side of the Aua da Plavna, the river draining the Plavna Valley.
+Soon the trail curves to the northwest, descending on moderate grades along the right (east) side of the Aua da Plavna, the river draining the Plavna Valley.
 Beyond the alp the meadows give way to trees.

 At 5.6 miles the road crosses a bridge to the west side of the river and then continues descending on easy grades along the rocky valley floor.
 At 6.6 miles the flood plain ends and the grade steepens as the trail drops through forest and meadows.
 From the meadows enjoy nice views of the peaks rising to the north of Ftan and Scuol.

-Fuorcla Val da Botsch to Il Fuorn (Ofen Pass)
+Fuorcla Val da Botsch to Il Fuorn

 Distance from Trailhead: 9.0 miles (one way)